 This dish is quite popular in Bengali Muslim households, regardless of their economic status.
 I even had it at Sabina's wedding, who used to be my daughter's nanny.
 Debjanir Rannaghar has a few recipes for Sabina as well.
 Mehebub and my daughter Pasta both love Birista Pulao, especially when served with a spicy meat dish.
 Pasta even takes it as part of her lunch box.

 A few more details about Beresta Pulao!

-- Oil: 150 ml (for frying the Onion followed by cooking)
+- 150ml Oil (for frying the Onion followed by cooking)

-- Wash rice thoroughly and soak in water for 30 minutes.
+- Wash rice thoroughly and soak it in water for 30 minutes.

 - Finely chop onions.

-- Heat oil in a deep vessel and fry onions until those turn brown and crisp.
+- Heat oil in a deep vessel and fry onions until they turn brown and crisp.